 What happened in the aftermath of the Peaceful Revolution?

 In the weeks following, Montagsdemonstrationen in Leipzig and other parts of East Germany grew.
 Around 500,000 people marched in Leipzig on 6 November.
 The rising numbers and seemingly unstoppable sentiment forced the government to engage in dialogue and give into the demands of the people.
-About one month later, the world would watch as the Berlin Wall came down, setting the wheels in motion for a journey towards reunification.
+About one month later, the world watched as the Berlin Wall came down, setting the wheels in motion for a journey toward reunification.